warriorhub/warriorhub.github.io/index.md

 1. **Users:** Students log in with their UH email, set event and location preferences, and view customized recommendations.
 2. **Organizers:** Event planners can upload and manage events related to their department, hall, or organization.
 3. **Admins:** Oversee organizer accounts, approve or edit events, and ensure quality control.

-Organizers will manage all event details such as:

-* Time
-* Location
-* Topic
-* RSVP options

 Users will be able to include their preferences, like their favorite event and their specific residence hall.
 This will allow the app to show more content relevant to them and give accurate recommendations.